jpw1991/chebs-necromancy/FriendlySkeletonWand/Package/README.md

 Date | Version | Notes
 --- | --- | ---
+30/12/2022 | 1.0.23 | Guardian Wraith implementation changed: Guardian Wraiths only spawn if enemies are nearby and move immediately to intercept enemy; Guardian Wraiths exist on a timer and perish on their own
 29/12/2022 | 1.0.22 | add neck tail to draugr meat; expose ghost timer to config; fix ghost selfdestruct by changing from coroutine to update; add localizations; fix problem with limits not working properly; setting buttons to None in config removes them from GUI
 25/12/2022 | 1.0.21 | Fix bug about Spirit Pylon Ghosts not despawning
 25/12/2022 | 1.0.20 | Add optional equipment effects; add Necromancer's Hood; permit omission of creatures completely via config